sej2020/Manipulating-Web-Agents/README.md

     GOOGLE_ENGINE_NAME=<name>
     GOOGLE_CX=<engine ID>
     ```
 3. Run `python -m src.dataset.actions.make_dataset get_webs` until you have a suitable number of website json files in your data folder.
-For reference, we amassed 10k for our purposes.
 4. Run `python -m src.dataset.actions.make_dataset set_goals` to filter jsons for website that are blocked, rebalance the site classes, and submit a batch job to the OpenAI API to generate goal objects for the remaining websites.
 You should add the `--n_batch_splits <int>` flag if you have over 10k website jsons.
 5. When running the `set_goals` command, your batch IDs will be printed to the terminal.
 Run `python -m src.dataset.actions.make_dataset get_goals --batch_ids <batch ID 1> <batch ID 2> ...` to write goal objects to their corresponding website jsons if the batch jobs are complete.
 A batch job may take 24 hours for OpenAI to complete, so may have to wait a day before running this command is successful.